JonasAlmaas/UniversalRobotsPythonAPI/README.md

 # urpy ![version](https://img.shields.io/badge/version-1.0.0-blue.svg)
-A module to make your life easier when working with a Universal Robot from python.
+A module to make your life easier when communicating with a Universal Robot from python.

 ## Download
 - [Latest release](https://github.com/JonasAlmaas/urpy/releases/latest)